 Meanwhile, a young doctor investigating the suicide of an older woman in a nearby town learns as she was fond of his long-since-disappeared son.
 A surprising twist occurs as the two stories clash.
 It’s atmospheric and creepy rather than gory, but definitely, a fun read.

-The narrator starts to fantasize about exotic vacations far away from the insanity of her current life after being dumped twice and accidentally killing a goose.
+The narrator starts fantasizing about exotic vacations far away from the insanity of her current life after being dumped twice and accidentally killing a goose.
 But, her plans are derailed when she is forced to care for her best friend’s deaf-mute son.

 But when they win over 40 million kroner on a shared lottery ticket, she and the boy embark on a cross-Iceland road trip.
 It gives way to a series of adventures.
 Butterflies in November is an exceptional, funny story of motherhood, relationships, and the legacy of life’s mistakes that is both darkly comedic and uniquely moving.

 The 11-Iceland book series by Indridason may be the most commercially successful of all the mystery books of Iceland.
 Jar City is the first episode in the series, which focuses on Iceland’s isolated society, psychological drama, and dark secrets.